stenhaug/purrrplus/README.md

 (which returns a named list or a named vector and might throw an error) to each row.

-pmap\_safely returns the data frame that was inputted but with an error and a result column which come from applying the function:
+pmap\_safely adds an error and a result column (which come from applying the function) to the inputted data frame.

 ``` r
 (output <- pmap_safely(numbers, calculate_if_positive))